EthanKing777/MissionControl/architecture_design/architecture-design.md

 |Software Technicians|Support Staff|Problems/ Bugs Support|bugs@ecs.vuw.ac.nz|
 |Electronics Technicians|Support Staff|Electronic Components Support|electronics@ecs.vuw.ac.nz|

+Clients Requirments from the mission control software:
+*  Must be able to able to display weather information, rocket's current state and the results of simulations in a graphical user interface.
+*  That  the software is structured into modules.
+*  The Mission control software must be able to transmit a go/no-go signal to the rocket for launch.

+School of Engineering and Computer Science Reuirments:
+*  That the project follows all ECS guidelines
+*  Members of the team follow all health and safety requirements set out by ECS, the Univerity, Univerity's health and safety officers, any local/ national laws around Rocketry.

 ### 3.2 Architectural Viewpoints

 <!-- Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.